 We believe that a sound and well understood governance structure is essential to maintain the integrity of the Group in all its actions, to enhance performance and to impact positively on our shareholders, staff, customers, suppliers and other stakeholders.

 After due consideration, the Company has adopted the QCA Corporate Governance Code (“the QCA Code”) as the benchmark for measuring our adherence to good governance principles.
-These principles provide us with a clear framework for assessing our performance as a board and as a company, and the report below shows how we apply the Code’s ten guiding principles in practice.
+These principles, as listed below, provide us with a clear framework for assessing our performance as a board and as a company, and the report below shows how we apply the Code’s ten guiding principles in practice.

 The QCA Code requires that some disclosures are available on the Company website, whilst others are required in the Company’s Annual Report and Accounts and the Company has followed this recommendation.